-Printing is the critical step of the process.
-The quality of paper and printing machines are essential for the final ‘feel’, the colors must vibrant and reproducible.
-To achieve this, we partnered with experienced offset and digital printing houses that can provide top printing quality and short delivery times.
-Please fill in this form to get an estimate.request a quotation.
+Printing is the critical step of the book production process.
+We partnered with experienced offset and digital printing houses to provide our clients with top printing quality.
+Please fill in this form to receive an estimate.

 What is digital printing?

-Digital printing is much less complicated than offset.
-It is done using machines that work on the same principle as your desktop printer.
-Of course they are bigger, (much) more expensive and faster, but the idea is the same.
-Similarily to offset, multiple pages (up to 8, depending on the book size) are printed on sheets of paper which are subsequently cut to size and assembled together in the right order.
-After this, the separately printed cover is glued together with the inside pages using strong, flexible glue that gives the book the necessary stiffness and, at the same time, enables it to be easily opened without breaking (we use the ‘perfect-bind’ technique).
-Digitally printed books with soft cover can be stitched-bound.
-For cover we use 300 g cardboard paper (but we can also offer hard-cover solutions).
+The machines used in digital printing work on the same principle as a desktop printer.
+Multiple pages (up to 8, depending on the book size) are printed on sheets of paper which are subsequently cut to size and assembled together in the right order.
+The separately printed cover is glued together with the inside pages.
+Strong and flexible adhesive gives the book the necessary stiffness and enables it to be easily opened without breaking the book spine.
+For extra protection you can choose a bit more expensive stitched binding.

 Probably the biggest advantage of digital printing is the low setup cost.
 This means that the price of your order will (almost) linearly depend on the number of ordered books.
-Therefore, digital printing is a great (= very cheap) solution if you only need <100 or even 20 books.
+Therefore, digital printing is a great (and cheap) solution if you need 100 or even 20 books.

 First, offset printing means quality.
-Offset is still unbeatable when it comes to color and detail reproduction and overal repeatability (although some of the last generation digital presses come very close).
-We print our books on top-of-the-line, modern printing presses (MAN Roland 700 and Heidelberg Speedmaster M52) that quarantee highest quality.
-Our bindery is equipped in full range of machines to deliver precisely assembled books, fast.
+Offset is still unbeatable when it comes to color and detail reproduction (although some of the last generation digital presses come very close).
+We print our books on top-of-the-line, modern printing presses that guarantee the highest quality.
+Our bindery is equipped in full range of machines to deliver precisely assembled books fast.
 Second, the unit costs (price per book) of offset printing decrease rapidly with increasing number of produced books.
 This is because the initial setup costs (fabrication of the plates, machine setup etc.) are relatively high, but the production costs are very low.
-So offset printing is definitely recommendable with high-volume orders (> 300 books).
+So offset printing is recommended to high-volume orders (> 300 books).
 Third, books containing a lot of full-color pages are usually cheaper to produce using the offset method.
-But again this strongly depends on book number.
-Fourth, our books produced in offset technology can be enriched by embossing, hard cover, cutouts, spot varnish and many other additions.
+But again this strongly depends on the book number.

 Probably the biggest disadvantage of offset printing is the high initial cost.
 This makes printing of, for instance, 50 books almost as expensive as 200 books.
-Second disadvantage is that all produced books will be identical, so if you want some number of your books to have a slightly different content, you’ll have to pay almost double (because new offset plates will have to be made).
+Second disadvantage is that all produced books are identical, so if you wish some of your books to have a slightly different content, you have to pay almost double (because new offset plates have to be produced).